 A Answers (1)

-James Ioli, Podiatry, answeredFor the most part, foot problems are annoying, painful, and sometimes disabling, but they are rarely life-threatening.
+James Ioli, DPM, Podiatry, answeredFor the most part, foot problems are annoying, painful, and sometimes disabling, but they are rarely life-threatening.
 The most frequent foot problems include blisters, bunions, corns, and ingrown toenails.
 At times, however, untreated foot problems can have life-altering consequences, especially for the many Americans with diabetes.
 About 15% of people with diabetes will develop a foot ulcer, and each year up to a quarter of those foot ulcers lead to complications that require amputating a toe or foot.